CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 Mix Soil:
 - 3 Sand + 1 Clay + 4 Compost -> 4 Dirt (Farming 4; Farmer's Table, 50 Calories, 0.5 XP, 3 Minutes)

+Wet Tailings Stabilization:
+- 4 Wet Tailings + 2 Quicklime -> 4 Tailings (Scales with Efficiency) (Advanced Masonry 3; Cement Kiln, 180 Calories, 1 XP, 4.8 Minutes)

 ### Rationale:

 Fishing falls off really early and there is a lot of pressure on Millers to produce Oils (especially with Flaxseeds).
 This eases a bit of that pressure and boosts Hunting (Fishing) as a profession.

 Compost sucks.
 Soil (Dirt) is made from a combination of silt, clay, sand, and organic material.
 This is just providing a recipe that is grounded in reality.
 Sand is pulling double duty as both Silt and Sand in this recipe, but it is a decent approximation.

+Wet Tailings can be processed/stabilized.
+Using Quicklime is actually how it is done.
+It doesn't magically make them non-polluting but it DOES reduce their volume and their propensity for seepage.
+It basically dries them out.
+So that's what this does.

 ## Advanced Smelting (in `/AutoGen`):